MicrosoftDocs/azure-devops-docs/docs/pipelines/release/configure-workload-identity.md

 # Manually set an Azure Resource Manager workload identity service connection

-When you [troubleshoot an Azure Resource Manager workload identity service connection](troubleshoot-workload-identity.md#i-dont-have-permissions-to-create-a-service-principal-in-the-micrososft-entra-tenant), you might need to manually configure the connection instead of using the automated tool.
+When you [troubleshoot an Azure Resource Manager workload identity service connection](troubleshoot-workload-identity.md#i-dont-have-permissions-to-create-a-service-principal-in-the-micrososft-entra-tenant), you might need to manually configure the connection instead of using the automated tool that's available in Azure DevOps.

 We recommend that you [try the automated approach](../library/connect-to-azure.md#create-an-azure-resource-manager-service-connection-that-uses-workload-identity-federation) before you begin a manual configuration.

 There are two options for authentication: use a managed identity or use a service principal.
 The advantage of the managed identity option is that you can use it if you don't have permissions to create service principals or if you're using a different Microsoft Entra tenant than your Azure DevOps user.

-## Workload identity by using managed identity authentication
+## Set a workload identity service connection to use managed identity authentication

 You might need to manually create a managed identity that uses federated credentials, and then grant the required permissions.
 You can also use the REST API for this process.